claws/gestalt/examples/stream/mti/README.rst

-The example in this directory uses the Netstring stream endpoint to build a client and a server application.
-The content type being transferred is agreed up front, in this case it in JSON.
+The example in this directory uses the message type identifier (MTI) stream endpoint to build a client and a server application.
+The content type being transferred is agreed up front, in this case it in Protobuf.

 The examples may be started in any order.
 Command line help may be obtained by passing the ``-h`` option to the script.